 Mark S. King has been an active AIDS activist, writer and community organization leader since the early 1980s in Los Angeles.
 Diagnosed in 1985, Mark has held positions with the Los Angeles Shanti Foundation, AID Atlanta, and AIDS Survival Project.
 He has been an outspoken advocate for prevention education and for issues important to those living with HIV.

 Mark has appeared as a spokesperson on ABC News, 48 Hours, CNN News and in The Wall Street Journal and The New York Times.
 His award-winning writing has appeared in Newsweek, The Advocate and The Washington Blade, among others.
 In 2008, Mark was featured in the award-winning documentary Meth as a crystal methamphetamine addict in recovery.

-Mark has been honored for his writing numerous times, most recently winning the 2008 National Lesbian and Gay Journalism Association award for best opinion piece of the year, for his essay "When We Were Heroes," about the early days of the AIDS epidemic.
-Several of his written pieces are available on TheBody.com; click here to view.
+Mark has been honored for his writing numerous times, most recently winning the first Excellence in Blogging Award from the National Lesbian and Gay Journalism Association in 2014.
+Several of his written pieces are available on TheBody.com.

-Today, Mark lives in Atlanta where he produces his popular blog My Fabulous Disease.
-The blog includes his video series (which always premiere on TheBody.com) on his life as an HIV-positive gay man in recovery from addiction.
+Today, Mark lives in Baltimore with his fiance Michael, where he produces his popular blog My Fabulous Disease.
+The blog includes his video series (many of which have premiered on TheBody.com) on his life as an HIV-positive gay man in recovery from addiction.
 Mark attributes his longevity to being a compliant patient, loving a good man, and double chocolate brownies made from scratch.

 Click here to contact Mark regarding a speaking engagement.